Shopify/checkout-sheet-kit-swift/README.md

 - When `ShopifyCheckoutSheetKit.Configuration` object is updated by the application (e.g., theming changes)

 A preloaded checkout _is not_ automatically invalidated when checkout sheet is closed.
 For example, if a buyer loads the checkout and then exits, the preloaded checkout is retained and should be updated when cart contents change.

-#### Additional considerations for preloaded checkout

-1. Preloading is a hint, not a guarantee: the library may debounce or ignore calls depending on various conditions; the preload may not complete before `present(checkout:)` is called, in which case the buyer may still see a progress bar while the checkout session is finalized.
-1. Preloading results in background network requests and additional CPU/memory utilization for the client and should be used responsibly.
-For example, conditionally based on state of the client and when there is a high likelihood that the buyer will soon request to checkout.

 ### Monitoring the lifecycle of a checkout session